What is young-onset dementia?

 - be in work at the time of diagnosis

 - have dependent children

-- have ageing parents who they need to care for
+- have older parents to care for

 - be more physically fit and active